-- I. THE DESCRIPTIVE SECTION is the first major department printed on white paper: information about statistical review, historical sketch, manufacturing, trade and civic surveys, deluxe advertising displays, and indexes. - II.
+- 1. THE DESCRIPTIVE SECTION is the first major department printed on white paper: information about statistical review, historical sketch, manufacturing, trade and civic surveys, deluxe advertising displays, and indexes. - II.
 THE YELLOW PAGES constitute the second major department of the Directory.
-This embraces the only complete list of the names and addresses of the business and professional concerns of the city, arranged in alphabetical order under appropriate headings-a catalog of all the activities of the city.
-Preceding the catalog, likewise grouped under appropriate headings, are the advertisements and business cards of firms and individuals desiring to present a more complete list of their products or services than is possible in the catalog itself.
+This embraces the only complete line of the names and addresses of the business and professional concerns of the city, arranged in alphabetical order under appropriate headings a catalog of all the activities of the city.
 The Yellow Pages represent reference advertising at its best, and merit the attention of all buyers and sellers seeking sources of supply or markets for goods.
 In a busy and diversified community the necessity of having this kind of information up-to-date and always immediately available, is obvious.
 The Directory is the common intermediary between buyer and seller and plays an important role in the daily activities of the commercial, industrial and professional world. - III.
 THE ALPHABETICAL LIST OF NAMES of residents and business and professional concerns is the third major department printed on white paper.
 This is the only record in existence that aims to show the name, marital status, occupation and address of each adult resident, and the name, official personnel, nature and address of each firm, corporation and organization in the city. - IV.
-THE DIRECTORY OF HOUSEHOLDERS, INCLUDING STREET AND AVENUE GUIDE on pink paper, is the fourth major department.
-In this section the streets are arranged in alphabetical order: the numbers of the residences and business concerns are arranged in numerical order under the name of each street, and the names of the householders and concerns are placed opposite the numbers.
+THE DIRECTORY OF HOUSHOLDERS, INCLUDING STREET AND AVENUE GUIDE, on pink paper, is the fourth major department.
+In this section the streets are arranged in alphabetical order: the numbers of the residences and business concerns are arranged in numerical order under the name of each street, and the names of the householders and concerns are placed opposit the numbers.
 The names of the intersecting streets appear at their respective crossing points on each street.
-Special features of this section are the designation of tenantowned homes, the indication of telephone subscribers at homes and places of business, and the phone number if available. - V. THE NUMERICAL TELEPHONE LOCATER on green paper, is the fifth major department.
-All available listed phones for the area covered in this directory are arranged by exchanges and under each exchange, in numerical order with the name of the phone holder indicated.
-Issued as a separate booklet. - COMMUNITY PUBLICITY-The Directory reflects the achievements and ambitions of the city, depicting in unbiased terms what it has to offer as a place of residence, as a business location, as a manufacturing site and as an educational center.
+Special features of this section are the designation of tenant-owned homes, the indication of telephone subscribers at homes and places of business, and the phone number if available. - V. THE NUMERICAL TELEPHONE LOCATER, on green paper, is the fifth major department.
+All listed phones for the area are arranged by exchanges and under each exchange, when available, in numerical order with the name of the phone holder indicated.

+COMMUNITY PUBLICITY The Directory reflects the achievements and ambitions of the city, depicting in unbiased terms what it has to offer as a place of residence, as a business location, as a manufacturing site and as an educational center.
 To broadcast this information, the publishers have placed copies of this issue of the Directory in Directory Libraries, where they are readily available for free public reference, and serve as perpetual and reliable advertisements.